NCEAS/eml/docs/eml-semantic-annotation-primer.md

 </rdf:RDF>

 ```
-_Note: The subject described in the `rdf:Description` `about` attribute ideally would be a globally unique HTTP URI for the attribute, rather than 'att.4'-- which is a localized identifier.
-Methods for constructing this HTTP URI GUID are being developed by EDI, NCEAS, and others._
+_Note: The subject described in the `rdf:Description` `about` element attribute ideally would be a globally unique HTTP URI for the (EML) attribute, rather than 'att.4'-- which is a localized identifier.
+Methods for constructing this HTTP URI are being developed by EDI, NCEAS, and others._

 <a name="rdf-eml-example-4"></a>